|Vacancy Ann. #||STOI-11-076|

 - Three years experience in the field of public health nutrition or community nutrition.

 - Posses current and valid Washington State Drivers License and be eligible for vehicle insurance through the Spokane Tribe of Indians.

 - Must pass a criminal background check through Washington State Patrol.

 - Must pass drug and alcohol testing upon employment and random testing during the course of employment.

 - Must have a current CPR Certificate, and TB test.

 Applications Are Available In the Tribal Human Resources Department

-Applications Must Be Received In The Human Resources Department No Later Than 4:30 pm The Closing Date
+Applications Must Be Received In The Human Resources Department No Later Than 4:30pm on The Closing Date

 Applicants Are Subject To A Pre-Employment Drug Test